Unity-Technologies/ml-agents/docs/Migrating.md

 * Offline Behavioral Cloning has been removed.
 To learn from demonstrations, use the GAIL and Behavioral Cloning features with either PPO or SAC.
 See [Imitation Learning](Training-Imitation-Learning.md) for more information.
 * `mlagents.envs` was renamed to `mlagents_envs`.
 The previous repo layout depended on [PEP420](https://www.python.org/dev/peps/pep-0420/), which caused problems with some of our tooling such as mypy and pylint.
+* Trainer steps are now counted per-Agent, not per-environment as in previous versions.
+For instance, if you have 10 Agents in the scene, 20 environment steps now corresponds to 200 steps as printed in the terminal and in Tensorboard.

 ### Steps to Migrate
  * If you had a custom `Training Configuration` in the Academy inspector, you will need to pass your custom configuration at every training run using the new command line arguments `--width`, `--height`, `--quality-level`, `--time-scale` and `--target-frame-rate`.
  * If you were using `--slow` in `mlagents-learn`, you will need to pass your old `Inference Configuration` of the Academy inspector with the new command line arguments `--width`, `--height`, `--quality-level`, `--time-scale` and `--target-frame-rate` instead.
  * Any imports from `mlagents.envs` should be replaced with `mlagents_envs`.
+ * Multiply `max_steps` and `summary_steps` in your `trainer_config.yaml` by the number of Agents in the scene.

 ## Migrating from ML-Agents toolkit v0.11.0 to v0.12.0